himu004/amazon--clone-fun/Readme.md

 ## Amazon Clone

--- I created this clone by usingonly Htmls and CSS just for fun and tutorial purposes
+-- I created this clone by using only HTML and CSS just for fun and tutorial purposes

+-- Anyone Can use this code.